aviz92/python-simple-email-sender/README.md

 ## 🤝 Contributing
 If you have a helpful tool, pattern, or improvement to suggest:
-Fork the repo
+Fork the repo <br>
-Create a new branch
+Create a new branch <br>
-Submit a pull request
+Submit a pull request <br>
-I welcome additions that promote clean, productive, and maintainable development.
+I welcome additions that promote clean, productive, and maintainable development. <br>

 ---

 ## 🙏 Thanks
-Thanks for exploring this repository!
+Thanks for exploring this repository! <br>
-Happy coding!
+Happy coding! <br>